lrcfmd/MolecularSetTransformer/README.md

     python extract_cocrystals/drop_duplicates.py

 The code for generating the co-crystals tree map can be found in the ```TMAP-cocrystals``` folder.
-The PPD code for calculating the distances between the co-crystals can be foung in https://github.com/dwiddo/average-minimum-distance
+The PPD code for calculating the distances between the co-crystals can be found in https://github.com/dwiddo/average-minimum-distance

 # Benchmarks (Publically available co-crystal screening data)
 All the is-silico co-crystal screening datasets gathered from literature can be found on the validation_database folder and are described below in chronological order: